bmancini55/building-lightning/src/app2/part3.md

 where `||` denotes concatenation.

 Based on that information, go ahead and implement the `createPreimage` method in the `server/domain/Invoice` class.
-Not that a `sha256` function is available for you to use.
+Note that a `sha256` function is available for you to use.

 ```typescript
 public static createPreimage(local: string, remote: string, sats: number) {